NonFiction Books for 7-Year-Olds

 This has everything for learning and playing — a book, predator fact cards, 3-D models of sharks you can build, a diorama to make with reusable stickers, and six plastic sharks.
 Talk about beating boredom!

 Kids universally love these weird and random facts but that’s not the only awesome thing about Weird But True nonfiction books!
-The book makes readers think they’re not reading.
+The book makes readers think they’re NOT reading.
 Why?
-Because there are lots of colorful photographs plus just one sentence fact.
+Because there are lots of colorful photographs, one sentence facts, and you can flip around to read the pages out of order.
 Perfect to entice even the most reluctant of reader, don’t you think?
-And, you can pick it up in the middle and don’t have to remember what happened earlier.
-So it doesn’t matter about what the fact is before you read that rat’s can’t burp and birds don’t sweat.
-Who cares?!
-All you know is that rats probably have serious gastro issues.
+It works for my oldest daughter!

 Goodnight Hockey (Sports Illustrated Kids) by Michael Dahl, illustrated by Christina Forshay

 At the city’s outdoor arena, the hockey action is fast-paced and easy to follow through the nonfiction book’s narration and illustrations.
 And when it’s game over, the kids happily say good-night.
 I’m impressed at how well Goodnight Hockey introduces young children to the game basics.
 It’s a great read aloud for younger kids but a good independent book for 7 year olds.

 Big Machines The Story of Virginia Lee Burton (How Mike Mulligan’s Steam Shovel and Friends Came to Life)by Sherri Duskey Rinker, illustrated by John Rocco

 Ride On, Will Cody!
 A Legend of the Pony Express by Caroline Starr Rose, illustrated by Joe Lillington